Roots: The Next Generations: Production

-Also, in Part VII, Haley’s interview of George Lincoln Rockwell is presented as having taken place prior to the assassination of Malcolm X when, in fact, the interview occurred in April, 1966, more than a year after Malcolm X’s death.
+Also in Part VII, Haley's interview of George Lincoln Rockwell is presented as having taken place prior to the assassination of Malcolm X when, in fact, the interview occurred in April 1966, more than a year after Malcolm X's death.

-The producers aimed for casting high-quality actors, and basically had no trouble signing the people they wanted because of the success of the first miniseries.
+The producers aimed for casting high-quality actors and basically had no trouble signing the people they wanted because of the success of the first miniseries.
 While Georg Stanford Brown reprises his role as Tom Harvey, James Earl Jones was selected partially due to his physical resemblance to Haley.
 Wanting to also participate in the miniseries, Marlon Brando called "out of the blue" and asked for a small yet memorable role; he was cast as George Lincoln Rockwell and won an Emmy Award for his performance.

 Broadcast history

 Episode lists

-Roots: The Next Generations originally aired on ABC as 7 two-hour episodes for consecutive nights from February 18 to February 24, 1979.
+Roots: The Next Generations originally aired on ABC as 7 two-hour episodes on consecutive nights from February 18 to February 24, 1979.